 Our librarians are well-versed in finding accessible content and can be very useful resources.
 Visit the library's research support page for more information.

 Use the power of the internet

-Another option to fixing an existing PDF is to use a web link to an HTML version of the document.
+Another option—instead of fixing an existing PDF—is to use a web link to an HTML version of the document.
 Generally, HTML is one of the most accessible document formats.